-- Supports domain federation with Active Directory Federation Services (ADFS) or native user/password authentication for a local Azure AD without domain synchronization.
+- Supports domain federation with Active Directory Federation Services (ADFS) or native user/password authentication for a local Microsoft Entra ID without domain synchronization.

 - Supports connections from SQL Server Management Studio that use Active Directory Universal Authentication, which includes Multi-Factor Authentication (MFA).
-MFA includes strong authentication with a range of easy verification options — phone call, text message, smart cards with pin, or mobile app notification.
+MFA includes strong authentication with a range of easy verification options.
+Verification options are phone call, text message, smart cards with pin, or mobile app notification.
 For more information, see Universal Authentication with SQL Database and Azure Synapse Analytics.

-To learn more about Azure AD authentication, see:
+To learn more about Microsoft Entra authentication, see:

-- Use Azure Active Directory Authentication for authentication with SQL Database, Managed Instance, or Azure Synapse Analytics
+- Use Microsoft Entra authentication for authentication with SQL Database, Managed Instance, or Azure Synapse Analytics

 - Authentication to Azure Synapse Analytics

-- Token-based authentication support for Azure SQL Database using Azure AD authentication
+- Token-based authentication support for Azure SQL Database using Microsoft Entra authentication

-To ensure that Azure Active Directory is a good fit for your environment, see Azure AD features and limitations.
+To ensure that Microsoft Entra ID is a good fit for your environment, see Microsoft Entra features and limitations.